Simple binning algorithm and SimDec visualization for comprehensive sensitivity analysis of complex computational models: Introduction

+The modern practice of sensitivity analysis systematically stops at computing sensitivity indices (\citealp{menz2021variance,shi2023efficient,barr2023kernel,vuillod2023comparison,wang2023extended,jung2023efficient,shang2023efficient,di2023bootstrapped,jia2024improved}) and does not take an additional step of investigating the shape of the effects in a model.
 Model interactions may arise in many different forms (\citealp{kozlova2024uncovering}).
 In one model, they might be the result of multiplication in which the effect of one input variable linearly increases in the higher values of another input variable.
 In another model, the effect of the variable might be strong in a certain region of another input variable, but negligible in the others.
 The direction of the influence of one input factor on the output might be flipped in different regions of another input variable.
 In all of these cases, the sensitivity index will show a positive second-order effect of a certain degree, but no more.
 Namely, no indication of the \textbf{\textit{type}} of interaction effect can be obtained through sensitivity indices alone.

 However, explicit knowledge of the nature of interaction effects is crucial for effective decision-making and engineering design and, thus, visualization of the effects is a "must-have" practice for computational model analysis.
 Heat maps (\citealp{pleil2011heat,owen2019acas}) and response surfaces (\citealp{myers2016response}) are inherently three-dimensional visualizations that can portray the joint effect of a pair of input variables on the model output.
 However, these visualization types cannot handle simultaneous variations of multiple inputs and, thus, fail to depict higher-order interactions.